2013 Toyota Sequoia Interior

 - "Legroom is great, but headroom is surprisingly stingy. ...
 Visibility is commanding to the front and sides, but it's poor to the rear in close quarters." -- Consumer Guide (front seats)

 - "Where some SUVs have a 3rd-row seat that is best suited only for children, the 2013 Toyota Sequoia offers adult-sized seating in all three rows." -- Kelley Blue Book

 - "The second-row seats in particular not only recline, but slide fore and aft for extra legroom -- a rare feature among full-sized SUVs." -- Edmunds (2012)

 The Toyota Sequoia comes equipped with some notable features absent on many competitors like the Chevrolet Suburban.
-Standard features include tri-zone automatic climate control, an eight-speaker stereo with satellite radio, Bluetooth, a USB port, auxiliary jack and steering wheel-mounted Bluetooth and audio controls.
-Options and features on higher trims include an upgraded sound system and Toyota’s Entune infotainment system, which allows users to control their smartphone apps with voice-activated commands.
+Standard features include tri-zone automatic climate control and an eight-speaker stereo with satellite radio, Bluetooth, a USB port, an auxiliary jack and steering wheel-mounted Bluetooth and audio controls.
+Options and features on higher trims include an upgraded sound system and Toyota’s Entune infotainment system, which allows users to control their smartphone apps with voice commands.
 A navigation system and a rear-seat Blu-Ray entertainment system are available as well.

-Most reviewers agree that the climate and audio controls are user-friendly, but note that the audio controls may be hard to reach.
-This is a common complaint among large SUVs though.
-One critic mentions that the dashboard layout is orderly, and most controls are easy to use.
+Most reviewers agree that the climate and audio controls are user-friendly but note that the audio controls may be hard to reach.
+This is a common complaint about large SUVs though.
+One critic mentions that the dashboard layout is orderly and most controls are easy to use.